aws-samples/aws-blog-automate-iam-role-deletion/README.md

 The architecture diagram above demonstrate the automation workflow.
 There are two option to run this solution: in a single AWS Account belongs to an organization/OU, or in every member accounts belong to an organization or an organization unit.

-## Option 1: For a standalone account
+## Option 1: Deploy this solution for a standalone account
 Choose this option if you would like to check for unused IAM roles in a single AWS account.
 This AWS account might or might not belong to an organization or OU.
 In this blog post, I refer to this account as the standalone account.
 ### Prerequisites
 1. You need an AWS account specifically for security automation.
 For this blog post, I refer to this account as the standalone Security account.